Embird Embroidery Software

 These parameters are organized into several tabs:

-Overlong Stitch Mode .
-Most embroidery machines impose a limit to maximum length of stitch.
-This limit is approximatelly 1/2 of inch (12.7 mm).
-When this limit is exceeded, Studio either puts needle points in between, i.e. splits long stitch into several shorter stitches, or replaces long stitch with series of jump (floating) stitches.
-Each option has its drawback - additional needle points create a kind of texture, floating stitches are prone to loose.
-This control allows to choose which option you prefer.
+Overlong Stitch Mode.
+Most embroidery machines have a limit on the maximum stitch length, which is approximately 1/2 inch (12.7 mm).
+When this limit is exceeded, Studio either inserts needle points in between, splitting the long stitch into several shorter stitches, or replaces the long stitch with a series of jump (floating) stitches.
+Each option has its drawbacks: additional needle points can create a kind of texture, and floating stitches are prone to becoming loose.
+This control allows you to choose your preferred option.

-Combine Arranged Outline Parts - if turned on, outline elements are combined into larger segments when Arrange Outline Parts function is used, to optimize stitches layout.
+Combine Arranged Outline Parts - If turned on, outline elements are combined into larger segments when the Arrange Outline Parts function is used to optimize the stitch layout.
 If turned off, outline elements are preserved for easier editing.

-Fills Start/End Gap : This gap prevents the thread bulging at ends of fill.
-It is especially important if there is a thin running stitch outline around the fill object.
+Fills Start/End Gap: This gap prevents thread bulging at the ends of fills.
+It is especially important if there is a running stitch outline around the fill object.

 Start / end gap on Fill object

-Columns Start/End Gap : This number defines the size of the small gap at beginning and end of column-like objects.
-The stitches seen on screen are just the axis of real stitches that are wider, in fact.
-This gap prevents the thread bulging at ends of columns, and columns with pattern.
+Columns Start/End Gap: This number defines the size of the small gap at the beginning and end of column-like objects.
+The stitches seen on the screen are just the axes of the actual stitches, which are wider.
+This gap prevents thread bulging at the ends of columns and columns with patterns.

 Start / end gap on Column object

-Minimum Stitch Length : This is a global parameter (unlike maximum length of stitches, which can be adjusted separately for each object).
+Minimum Stitch Length: This is a global parameter (unlike the maximum length of stitches, which can be adjusted separately for each object).

-Additional Pull Compensation : This parameter allows user to adjust whole design at once for sewing on a different types of fabric.
+Additional Pull Compensation: This parameter allows the user to adjust the entire design at once for sewing on different types of fabric.
 If the fabric is too elastic or if the design sinks into the fabric, use this parameter to add more pull compensation to the whole design at once.

 Thread Pull Compensation

-Additional Spacing : This parameter allows user to adjust whole design at once for sewing with a different types of thread.
-If the whole design seems to be too loose or too dense because of the threads used, adjust the density with this parameter.
+Additional Spacing: This parameter allows the user to adjust the entire design at once for sewing with different types of thread.
+If the whole design appears to be too loose or too dense because of the threads used, adjust the density with this parameter.

 Additional Spacing

-Fill Tie-Up Stitches : These are small stitches that Studio automatically adds before and after jump stitches to anchor the thread on Fill and Sfumato objects.
+Fill Tie-Up Stitches: These are small stitches that Studio automatically adds before and after jump stitches to anchor the thread on Fill, Mesh and Sfumato objects.

 Tie-up stitches

-Outline Tie-Up Stitches : These are small stitches that Studio automatically adds before and after jump stitches to anchor the thread on Outline, Connection and Manual Stitch objects.
+Outline Tie-Up Stitches: These are small stitches that Studio automatically adds before and after jump stitches to anchor the thread on Outline and Connection objects.

-This global offset setting affects distance of edge and zig-zag underlay of all objects in the design.
-There are two ways of how to use global underlay offset:
+This global offset setting affects the distance of the edge and zig-zag underlay of all objects in the design.
+There are two ways to use the global underlay offset:

 1. Optimized and scaled offset (in %)